 The “Rows” have two special sections designed to help you create unique layouts.
 After dropping a row onto the page, you can access the “Row Settings” or “Column Configuration” from the top left corner:

-The “Row Settings” allows you to select the layout of the row by establishing a number of columns in different styles.
+The “Row Settings” allow you to select the layout of the row by establishing a number of columns in different styles.
 If you want to add some custom CSS for a particular row, this option lets you add a “Row ID” and an extra CSS class.

 Also, for adding extra styling, you can use the CSS tab to adjust several design options, like margins, borders and more.
 The theme works with three columns, and you can split the row in four different ways: